Sunday, April 26, 2020

 Small town America was rotting from the inside-out.

-When people talk about the opioid crisis now, all I can think is—
+people talk about the opioid crisis now, all I can think is—

 It was REALLY F'N BAD 15 years ago.